ndrean/z-html/README.md

 ## Example: scan a page for potential malicious content

 The intent is to highlight potential XSS threats.
 It works by parsing the string into a fragment.
-When a HTMLElement gets an unknow attribute, its colour is white and the attribute value is highlighted in RED.
+When a HTMLElement gets an unknown attribute, its colour is white and the attribute value is highlighted in RED.

 Let's parse and print the following HTML string: